 All Skills, No Luck In Riders' Sectional Final Win

-After a 3-1 Western Buckeye League defeat last week to St. Marys, Wapakoneta coach Keith Rambin proclaimed that St. Marys was lucky on some of their shots and was confident that if the two teams played again, the outcome would be different.
+After a 3-1 Western Buckeye League defeat last week to St. Marys, Wapakoneta coach Keith Rambin implied that St. Marys was lucky on some of its shots and that the final score was not indicative on how much his team outplayed the Roughriders.

+But Thursday’s Division II sectional championship score at West Intermediate School was indicative of the kind of skills the Roughriders put on Rambin’s Reskins instead.

-Outplaying their WBL foes to the east, the Roughriders limited Rambin's offense to two shots on goal in the first half and shutout the Redskins 2-0 in a Division II sectional final on Thursday.
+Outplaying their WBL foes to the east, the Roughriders limited Rambin’s offense to two shots on goal in the first half and shut out the Redskins 2-0 with a solid performance in the goal by Henry Spencer.

 St. Marys has now won seven straight and have not lost in 10 consecutive — and luck certainly has nothing to do with that — as the Roughriders now have a date with Elida in a district tournament.

-Goals by Ethan Mielke and Evan Vogel gave the Riders the lead and insurance, but it was the St. Marys defense who played exceptional, limiting the Redskins to eight shots on goal on the night, with only a handful being quality shots, while keeper Henry Spencer ended the game with a clean slate on the scoreboard with eight saves.
+Goals by Ethan Mielke and Evan Vogel gave the Riders the lead and insurance, but it was the St. Marys defense who played exceptional, limiting the Redskins to eight shots on goal on the night, with only a handful being quality shots, while Spencer ended the game with a clean slate on the scoreboard with eight saves.

 St. Marys' first goal came at the 21:48 mark of the first half when Austin Wilker picked up his 22nd assist on a throw in to Mielke, who used his head to shoot the ball past Wapakoneta keeper Ross Burkhart for a 1-0 lead.